 File Browser application, available in Jolla Store, helps you to investigate the contents of the memory and to move files and folders around.
 This app is especially useful in case of moving data between the device's "Mass storage" and a memory card (SD card).

 The permanent memory of a Sailfish OS device, or storage space, that is available for the user, is called "Home" in FileBrowser.
 It appears as "Mass storage" under Sailfish device on computers.
-In Linux notation the Mass storage is located in folder
+In Linux notation, the Mass storage is located in folder $HOME.

-After launching File Browser it presents the contents of Home (see the picture below).
-From this folder it is possible to move anywhere in the whole file system.
+After launching File Browser it presents the contents of the Home directory, or actually the contents of the storage area of the default user "Nemo" (see the picture below) inside Home.
+From this folder, it is possible to move anywhere in the whole file system.
 Tap a folder name to see inside it.
 Flick right to move upwards in the folder hierarchy.

-Furthermore, it is possible to view the memory card which appears as "SD card" under Sailfish device on Windows computers.
-In Linux notation the memory card resides in folder
+Furthermore, it is possible to view the memory card which appears as "SD Card" under the Sailfish device on Windows computers.
+In Linux notation, the memory card resides in folder

 .config), and if the folders shall be shown at the top of the list.